CharleyGui/docs.fr-fr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-6. <span data-ttu-id="26e88-246">Ajoutez le code suivant à `WorkflowHostForm_Load`.</span><span class="sxs-lookup"><span data-stu-id="26e88-246">Add the following code to `WorkflowHostForm_Load`.</span></span>
+6. <span data-ttu-id="c226a-235">Ajoutez le code suivant à `WorkflowHostForm_Load`.</span><span class="sxs-lookup"><span data-stu-id="c226a-235">Add the following code to `WorkflowHostForm_Load`.</span></span>

     ```vb
-    'Initialize the store and configure it so that it can be used for 'multiple WorkflowApplication instances.
+    ' Initialize the store and configure it so that it can be used for ' multiple WorkflowApplication instances.
     store = New SqlWorkflowInstanceStore(connectionString)
     WorkflowApplication.CreateDefaultInstanceOwner(store, Nothing, WorkflowIdentityFilter.Any)

-    'Set default ComboBox selections.
+    ' Set default ComboBox selections.
     NumberRange.SelectedIndex = 0
     WorkflowType.SelectedIndex = 0